Kim Barnes Arico: St. John's

+Michigan

-During the 2017–18 season, she became the winningest coach in Michigan Wolverines women's basketball program history.
-Through her 11 years as head coach, she has led Michigan to 10 20-win seasons with the only exception being the 2020 season impacted by COVID-19.
+On April 20, 2012, Barnes Arico was named the ninth head basketball coach at the University of Michigan for the Wolverines.
+During the 2017–18 season, she became the winningest coach in program history.
+Through 11 years as head coach, she led Michigan to ten 20-win seasons, with the only exception being the 2020 season impacted by COVID-19.
 On July 12, 2018, Barnes Arico signed a contract extension with the Wolverines through the 2022–23 season.
 On September 10, 2021, Barnes Arico signed a contract extension with the Wolverines through the 2025–26 season.
 On December 28, 2022, Barnes Arico won her 500th career game with a victory over Nebraska.

-On November 7, 2023, the University of Michigan Donald R. Shepherd Director of Athletics Warde Manuel announced an extension of contract through the 2027–28 basketball season, with an automatic one-year extension added each June, for J. Ira and Nicki Harris Family Women's Basketball Head Coach Kim Barnes Arico.
-Barnes Arico has led Michigan to 6 NCAA Tournament appearances, and have advanced to at least the second round each time.
-On December 16, 2023, Barnes Arico won her 250th game at Michigan with a victory over Miami (OH).
+On November 7, 2023, the University of Michigan Athletic Director, Warde Manuel, announced a contract extension through the 2027–28 basketball season, with an automatic one-year extension added each June.
+On December 16, 2023, Barnes Arico won her 250th game at Michigan with a victory over Miami (Ohio).

-On February 12, 2025, Barnes Arico led the Michigan Wolverines to a 70-67 victory over Indiana University, securing Barnes Arico's 279th victory at Michigan and a place in Michigan's record book as the all-time winningest basketball coach.
+On February 12, 2025, Barnes Arico led the Michigan Wolverines to a 70-67 victory over Indiana, securing her 279th victory at Ann Arbor, Michigan.
+Already the women's all-time leader in wins, she gained a place in Michigan's record book as the all-time winningest basketball coach, passing the men's all-time leader, John Beilein.
+Barnes Arico has led Michigan to nine NCAA tournament appearances, and advanced to the second round eight times, including a Sweet Sixteen appearance in 2021 and Elite Eight appearances in 2022 and 2026.

 Personal life

-Kim Barnes Arico is married to Larry Arico, and they have three children.
-They lived in Glen Rock, New Jersey, when Kim was head coach at St. John's.